mdn/translated-content/files/ja/learn/tools_and_testing/cross_browser_testing/testing_strategies/index.md

 - Windows XP with IE7
 - Windows XP with IE6

-> **Note:** **注**: Another good thing about virtual machines is that the virtual disk images are fairly self-contained.
+> **Note:** Another good thing about virtual machines is that the virtual disk images are fairly self-contained.
 If you are working on a team, you can create one virtual disk image, then copy it and pass it around.
 Just make sure you have the required licenses to run all those copies of Windows or whatever else you are running, if it is a licensed product.

 ### 自動化と商用アプリ